JitterCompany/Kicad_bom_sync/README.md

 - Set its value to 'DNI', 'DNP', LOGO', 'mousebite' or 'inf'
 - Add a 'DNI' field and set it to '1'

+### Sorting order

+Upon creation of the BOM, the lines are sorted based on component reference + value.
+For example, all capacitors (reference 'C') are in adjacent rows, sorted by value.
+The sorting understands SI-suffix, so pF, nF, uF etc should sort as expected.
+The BOM is intentionally not re-sorted when syncing.
+This enables you to manually adjust the sorting order.

 ### Two way sync?